cj-powell/cj-powell/README.md

 **Education**

 In April of 2022, I completed a Data Science Fellowship, internationally recognized as one of the highest-rated data training programs in the world.
 Prior to my fellowship, I gained a Certificate in Systems Thinking from Cornell University.
-I hold a Bachelor of Arts degree, with distinction in Sociology and a minor in Georgaphy, where I established a foundation in Data Analysis through SPSS and an introduction to GIS.
+I hold a Bachelor of Arts degree, with distinction from Temple University where I obtained skills in Data Analysis (SPSS), Research Methods, and Statistical Methods.

 **Mission**